We personally test products and may receive a commission if you shop through the links on this page. Learn more.

 If you want to buy high-quality delta 8 THC products, we recommend Extract Labs.
 It’s a transparent brand that provides up-to-date potency and contaminant third-party lab test results, which are crucial for getting a safe and effective delta 8 product.

 “Hemp products” or “industrial hemp products” means products derived from, or made by, processing hemp plants or plant parts…

 But Kentucky’s Department of Agriculture released a letter in April 2021 arguing that “delta-8 THC is a Schedule 1 controlled substance under federal law and Kentucky law.”

 There has also been news of police raiding delta 8 vendors after the letter.
 As a result, the Kentucky Hemp Association filed a lawsuit against the state’s agriculture and police commissioners, arguing that delta 8 is legal under federal and state laws.

-However, a Kentucky legislator filed Senate Bill 170 in February 2022 meant to ban intoxicating hemp-derived products like delta 8 and delta 10 THC.
+However, a Kentucky legislator filed Senate Bill 170 on February 2022 designed to ban intoxicating hemp-derived products like delta 8 and delta 10 THC.
 If it passes, delta 8 will become illegal in Kentucky.

 What is Delta-8 THC?

 Delta-8-THC is a form of tetrahydrocannabinol (THC), the cannabis compound that gets you high.
 It’s slightly different from delta-9, which is the most common form of THC in cannabis plants.